 There’s a lot to do in Tokyo to pump up each other’s adrenaline, or you can also go for a relaxing holiday.
 However fast or slow your travel pace is, it’s always great to come home to a nice place in the city where you can unwind together.

-Here are some great apartment stays in Tokyo that’s perfect for couples.
+Here are some great apartment stays in Tokyo that are perfect for couples.

 Get comfortable in Tokyo with your beloved in The Sky Tree North, an unbelievably affordable apartment in a great, convenient location.
 It’s perfect for city walks along the Sumida river, for sightseeing, and cultural trips.